 - Have other EU Member States already taken restrictive measures with regards to glyphosate?

 Glyphosate is a herbicide used to kill weeds which has already been authorised for decades.
 It is characterised by a short aftereffect.
-It is authorised in all 28 Member States of the European Union.
 It has many applications, including:

 - on agricultural soils for sowing or planting crops

 - in gardens for use by garden enthusiasts

 You can find a full overview of all the applications authorised in Belgium via consult authorisations.

 Glyphosate is generally associated with genetically modified crops.
 There are indeed crops which are genetically modified so that they are no longer sensitive to glyphosate.
 As a result, glyphosate can be used in these crops without harming them.
 In Belgium, such use of glyphosate is not authorised.

 2.How was glyphosate assessed in the European Union?

 In the EU, plant protection products have been subject to a double authorisation procedure since 1993.
 The active substance must first be approved at the EU level.
 Member States can then authorise plant protection products which contain such approved substances.